 a person with whom one is friendly despite a fundamental dislike or rivalry.

 Sounds fairly harsh, right?
 Someone who appears to be a friend despite secretly being a hater.
-It can be a blow to the ego and the heart when you realize that not everyone who clicks “add friend” or “follow” on your accounts actually have your best interests in mind.
-So how do we identify who to weed out?
+It can be a blow to the ego and the heart when you realize that not everyone who clicks “add friend” or “follow” on your accounts has your best interests in mind.
+So, how do we identify who to weed out?

 A real friend will tell you what they’re thinking to your face.
-If you posted a questionable parenting post on Facebook, they will talk to you about it.
-They want to protect you, to positively inspire you, to pick you up when you’re low.
-A frenemy will screen shot that post and tear you to shreds in private group chats.
+If you post a questionable parenting post on social media, they will talk to you about it.
+They want to protect you, positively inspire you, and pick you up when you’re low.
+A frenemy will screenshot that post and tear you to shreds in private group chats.

 Be ruthless in protecting your head and your heart from hateful followers.
 Don’t let guilt or the fact that you’ve “known” someone since high school or that they are a “friend of a friend” deter you from blocking them from your posts.
-Not everyone you lose is a loss, and ridding yourself from grown up mean girls is most certainly a win!
+Not everyone you lose is a loss, and ridding yourself of grown-up mean girls is a win.

 Genuine people genuinely want the best for the people they care about.
-Has it ever surprised you that in your online community you sometimes find MORE support and encouragement than you do from your “real life” friends?
-I think that’s because sometimes when there is a tinge of jealously or secret longing for things you have from people you know, it can evoke their negative feelings about themselves that they in turn project onto you.
+Has it ever surprised you that you sometimes find MORE support and encouragement in your online community than your “real-life” friends?
+I think that’s because, sometimes, when there is a tinge of jealousy or secret longing for things you have from people you know, it can evoke negative feelings about themselves that they, in turn, project onto you.
 Pay attention to people who don’t clap when you win.
 It might be time to move on from them.

 Don’t worry about the numbers.
-Your followers, likes and shares are irrelevant if they are by people who are using your friendship and loyalty against you.
+Your followers, likes, and shares are irrelevant if they are by people using your friendship and loyalty against you.
 It’s time we filter through our friends lists.
-Weed out our fake friends, and say farewell to the Facebook frenemies for good.
+Weed out our fake friends and farewell to social media frenemies for good.